fafalone/WinDevLib/README.md

 1) Convert `Currency` to `LongLong` for interfaces and APIs: It's no longer neccessary to worry about multiplying and dividing by 10,000 since tB supports a true 64bit integer type in both 32bit and 64bit mode.
 So this change is ultimately for the better, but existing codebases will have had to have used `Currency` for all interfaces and oleexp APIs expecting a 64bit integer.

 2) Optional UDTs no longer use `As Any`.
 If you see errors like `Validation of call to 'CreateFile' failed.
-Argument for 'lpSecurityAttributes': cannot coerce type 'Long' to 'SECURITY_ATTRIBUTES'`, this is an example of the issue. twinBASIC supports substituing `vbNullPtr` for a UDT (do not include `ByVal`), so WinDevLib can use the proper type while still permitting you to pass the equivalent of `ByVal 0`.
+Argument for 'lpSecurityAttributes': cannot coerce type 'Long' to 'SECURITY_ATTRIBUTES'`, this is an example of the issue. twinBASIC supports substituing `ByVal vbNullPtr` or any `LongPtr` for a UDT (the `ByVal` is now required), so WinDevLib can use the proper type while still permitting you to pass the equivalent of `ByVal 0`.

 Example: